amanley97/amanley97.github.io/_pages/about.md

 ![KU-engineering](https://amanley97.github.io/files/kueng.jpg)

 Hello All!
 My name is Alex, I am a first year Masters student in Computer Engineering at the University of Kansas.
-Currently, I am under advisment by [Dr. Mohammad Alian](https://alian-eecs.ku.edu/) in the Architecture Research Group.
+Currently, I am under advisment of [Dr. Mohammad Alian](https://alian-eecs.ku.edu/) in the Architecture Research Group.
 My primary interests are in Computer Architecture and System design.
-Throughout my studies I have obtain a deep understanding of advanced hardware topics, programming, and computer system simulations.
+Throughout my studies I have obtained a deep understanding of advanced hardware topics, programming, and computer system simulations.
 Please check out my research page for more details!

 In my free time, I enjoy hiking and admiring the great outdoors as well as carpentry projects!
-Recently, I spent my time learning electrical, plumbing, painting, and finish work helping build my families rural barndominium.
+Recently, I spent my time learning electrical, plumbing, painting, and finish work while building my families' rural barndominium.

-In the future, I hope to join the big tech industry and contribute to cutting edge processing and be on the forefront of technology!
+In the future, I hope to join the big tech industry and contribute to cutting edge processing on the forefront of technology!